mapo121/FOX-Functional-OMIC-eXploration_cpy/docs/hdWGCNA_integ_pt2.rst

 **Step 2: Calculate AUC**

-Gene sets: Use hdWGCNA output or define manually:
+Use hdWGCNA output or define manually.

 Calculate the hub_df from the vignette and plug in your module eigengenes here!

 .. code-block:: r

    #  assuming you calculated the gene sets and have a copy of them... see GetHubGenes(seurat_obj, n_hubs = 10) from hdWGCNA
    #  shape of hub_df